databricks/terraform-provider-databricks/docs/resources/sql_query.md

 In case you see `Error: cannot create sql query: Internal Server Error` during `terraform apply`; double check that you are using the correct [`data_source_id`](sql_endpoint.md)

 Operations on `databricks_sql_query` schedules are ⛔️ deprecated.
-You can create, update or delete a schedule for a SQLA and other Databricks resources using the [databricks_job](./job.md#sql_task-configuration-block) resource.
+You can create, update or delete a schedule for SQLA and other Databricks resources using the [databricks_job](job.md#sql_task-configuration-block) resource.

 ## Related Resources